MicrosoftDocs/VBA-Docs/api/Word.Application.FocusInMailHeader.md

 ## Example

-This example displays a message in the status bar if the insertion point is in an e-mail header field.
+This example displays a message in the status bar if the insertion point is in an email header field.

 ```vb